What are Gabion Walls? – Application, Advantages & Disadvantages

 5) Stepped gabions improve channel power dissipation.

-7) It’s utilised as part of a retaining wall at the bottom of a steep slope.
+7) It’s utilized as part of a retaining wall at the bottom of a steep slope.

 8) It’s used to slow down and prevent weathering and erosion.